matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 - Additional checks may be required to ensure the server is representing its user's presence in the room consistently
 - We don't provide clear semantics for user level bans or attenuation of their capabilities
+- What is the process for transferring a capability to a user via a server from the perspective of a client?
+- This is a pretty big breaking change, no client is equipped to deal with this, even if a legacy DAG is emulated somehow.

 ## Alternatives